syncfusion-content/blazor-docs/blazor/rich-text-editor/audio.md

 ### Server-side action

 The selected audio can be uploaded to the required destination using the controller action below.
-Map this method name in [RichTextEditorAudioSettings.SaveUrl]() and provide the required destination path through [RichTextEditorAudioSettings.Path]() properties.
+Map this method name in [RichTextEditorMediaSettings.SaveUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorMediaSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorMediaSettings_SaveUrl) and provide the required destination path through [RichTextEditorMediaSettings.Path](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorMediaSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorMediaSettings_Path) properties.

 > If you want to insert lower-sized audio files in the editor and don't want a specific physical location for saving audio, you can opt to save the format as `Base64`.
 In the following code blocks, you can insert the audio files which are saved in the specified path.